According to Dice's CEO and founder, the Series C funding will enable the platform to expand "into every market"

 The latest industry news to your inbox.

-“We recently made the difficult decision to restructure parts of our business to ensure we can focus on our most important initiatives,” says a spokesperson for Dice.
+“We recently made the difficult decision to restructure parts of our business to ensure we can focus on our most important initiatives,” said a spokesperson for Dice earlier this month.
 “This is not an exercise we carry out lightly and we’re sad that we have to say goodbye to colleagues that we love working with and respect enormously.”

-The firm, which launched in Scotland in April, operates in markets including the UK, US, France, India, Italy, Spain and Germany.
+The company, which launched in Scotland in April, already operates in markets including the UK, US, France, India, Italy, Spain and Germany.

 Get more stories like this in your inbox by signing up for IQ Index, IQ’s free email digest of essential live music industry news.